Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/README.md

  module list

- srun … singularity exec $SIFCCPE <command>
+ ccpe-srun … singularity exec $SIFCCPE <command>
  ```

 Let us analyse the code a bit more:

-The block from line 13 till 53 is only executed if not in the
+The block from line 13 till 53 in the extended version is only executed when not in the
 context of the container, so the first time the batch script runs.
 If it does not detect an environment from the container (the test on line 19,
 with `{local_ccpe_version}` replaced with the actual version string for
-the container as determined by the EasyConfig)
+the container as determined by the EasyConfig that generates this script)
 then:

 -   It first saves some environment variables set by the CCPE modules that should not be erased.